wp-plugins/wordfence/readme.txt

 5. If you're technically minded, this is the under-the-hood view of Wordfence Security options where you can fine-tune your security settings.

 == Changelog ==

+= 5.1.6 =
+* Feature: Country blocking now lets you block login page OR rest of site or any combination.
+So you can now block the login page only for example.
+* Improvement: Upgraded the country blocking database to the newest version which is July 2014.
+* Improvement: Improved server-side performance for Wordfence scanning.
+* Improvement: Offer the option to keep Wordfence up-to-date automatically.
+* Improvement: If file contains malicious code, include filename in email alert summary info.
+* Fix: Removed strings in readme.txt that were causing false positives in hosts own scanning software.
+* Fix: Prevent lockout email alerts being sent for blank usernames.

 = 5.1.5 =
 * Fix: Bing crawler was being misidentified as human.
 Fixed.